 The Dubai Mall was the first stop on my sightseeing tour.

 I think you can spend already three days only exploring the mall and its surrounding.
-It is huge, based on total area even the largest one in the world.
+It is huge, based on the total area, even the largest one in the world.

-Inside the mall is the world largest aquarium, an ice rink, more than 1.200 shops, an indoor theme park and much more.
+Inside the mall is the world’s largest aquarium, an ice rink, more than 1.200 shops, an indoor theme park, and much more.

 2. Observation Deck Burj Khalifa

-Handy hint: It is cheaper when you reserve the tickets to the Burj Khalif Observation Deck in advance.
-You can collect them at the Prepaid Ticket Counter by Dubai Mall's.
+Handy hint: It is cheaper to reserve the tickets to the Burj Khalif Observation Deck in advance.
+You can collect them at the Prepaid Ticket Counter by Dubai Malls.

 3. Sunbath at Sunset beach

-Sunset beach is located next to the famous, world's most luxurious hotel Burj Al Arab - probably one of the most photographed landmarks of the city.
+Sunset beach is located next to the famous, world’s most luxurious hotel Burj Al Arab – probably one of the city’s most photographed landmarks.

-The beach is a great place if you want to escape from the city life or need some time to process all the new impressions.
+Sunset Beach is one of Dubai’s most beautiful beaches and a great place if you want to escape from city life or need some time to process all the new impressions.

 Tip: The Burj Al Arab and all its facilities are only for guests staying at the hotel.

-If you still want to experience the world's most luxury hotel you can visit the Sky View Bar or experience Burj Al Arab's signature Culinary Flight dining experience at your choice of lunch or dinner.
+If you still want to experience the world’s most luxurious hotel, you can visit the Sky View Bar or experience Burj Al Arab’s signature Culinary Flight dining experience at your choice of lunch or dinner.